OskarSollenberg/FUND---MTV/README.md

 - Sass-variables in nested @media-queries
   set to the (Bootrap breakpoints-values).

-- Css costum properties for easy accessibility and dry code.
+- Costum css-properties for easy accessibility and dry code.

 //* Header
 .site-header {